ah140797/NLP-project/README.md

     This will prompt you to enter your Hugging Face credentials.
     <br>

 ## 3. Usage

-The following command will reproduce our results:
+The following command will reproduce our results.

 ```bash